n4ndoz/polyprep/README.md

 # polyprep
 ###########################################
-# PolyProtein REpresentattio Preparator   #
+# PolyProtein REpresentation Preparator   #
 ###########################################

 ## Description
-This script is one of the results of my undergrad Work as a research intern at Inmetro (RJ, Brazil).
+This script is one of the results of my undergrad Work as a research intern <br>
+at Inmetro (RJ, Brazil).
 At the time my work was to study substract recognition on the HIV-1 protease, in light of machine learning methods.
 This code was a supporting partof both my work and my Tutor's (MFR Dias) PhD Thesis.